Jaroslav Marx

-Jaroslav Marx (born 20 July 1971 in Czechoslovakia) is a Czech retired footballer.
+Jaroslav Marx (born 20 July 1971) is a Czech former professional footballer who played as a midfielder.

 Career

-Marx started his career in the Czech Republic, where he played for SK Tatran Poštorná among other teams.
+Marx was born in Czechoslovakia.
+He started his career in the Czech Republic, where he played for SK Tatran Poštorná among other teams.
 He later played in Germany before returning to the Czech Republic, playing in the third-tier Moravian-Silesian Football League.

 Malta

-In 2002 Marx was signed by Birkirkara F.C., and was eligible to take part in the UEFA Cup.
+In 2002 Marx was signed by Birkirkara, and was eligible to take part in the UEFA Cup.
 Although he was almost not offered a new contract that winter, he performed well in a game against Mosta F.C., helping Birkirkara win 2–0, and the board changed their mind about terminating his contract until June 2003.

-In 2005, he flew to the Czech Republic so that he could receive injury treatment while on the books of Valletta F.C.
+In 2005, he flew to the Czech Republic so that he could receive injury treatment while on the books of Valletta.